Dr. Toby, Ph.D., BCBA, HSPP

 Psychological Services Director

-Erica is a Board-Certified Behavior Analyst with 10 years of experience in the field working with individuals with autism spectrum disorder and other developmental delays.
-Erica oversees our initial assessments for ABA treatment, social skills groups for all ages, and parent training webinars at LittleStar.
-Erica received her undergraduate degree in Psychology from Purdue University and completed her master’s program at Ball State University in Applied Behavior Analysis (ABA).
-Her background is in the assessment and treatment of autism spectrum disorder with an emphasis in the treatment of challenging behavior, utilizing the principles of Applied Behavior Analysis.
-Erica has been employed with LittleStar ABA Therapy for over 3 years and is thrilled to be assisting in the development of the new services LittleStar is providing to our families!
+Jennifer is a Board-Certified Behavior Analyst with 9 years of experience in the field working with individuals with autism spectrum disorder and other developmental delays.
+Jennifer oversees our initial assessments for ABA treatment, social skills groups for all ages, and parent training webinars at LittleStar.
+She received her undergraduate degree in Human Development and Family Studies with a minor in Human Sexuality from Indiana University and completed her master’s program at Ball State University in Applied Behavior Analysis (ABA).

 Dr. Jane Ford, Clinical Psychologist